 At a neurological level, how does the brain actually learn, and what’s the role of emotion?
 What’s the implication for education and training?
-From around the globe, members of the Six Seconds community identified key questions they wanted Joshua Freedman to discuss Dr. Mary-Helen Immordino-Yang about four key themes:
+From around the globe, members of the Six Seconds community identified key questions they wanted Joshua Freedman to discuss with Dr. Mary-Helen Immordino-Yang about four key themes:

 1. Activating the brain for learning.